tilezen/joerd/README.md

 (NOTE: not sure if this works: I installed GDAL-2.0.1 manually here, but I don't think it really needs it.)

-(NOTE: if you want to use d96tm, you must install pdal, python-pdal, and LASzip or LAZperf)

 You can then install it (recommended in a `virtualenv`) by running:

 ```sh